KrzysztofBalejko/bookmark_manager/README.md

 So I can remove my bookmark from Bookmark Manager
 I want to delete a bookmark`

+`As a user
+So I can change a bookmark in Bookmark Manager
+I want to update a bookmark`

 **Drafting initial domain model based on first user story**